Ytalow/Flask-tickets/README.md

 * Once activated, you can run `pip install -r requirements.txt` to install the dependencies.
 * Lastly, you can initialize the backend using `python run.py` or manually running it
 * You can use http://localhost:5000/ to take a look at the events and tickets or redeem a ticket.

-I've used Docker in the past, but sadly, I couldn't manage to make it work from scratch.
-I haven't deleted the Dockerfile to maybe get some intel of wht I did wrong.